-- (1) Sewered lots.
+- Sewered lots.
 The minimum lot area of a sewered lot shall be ten thousand (10,000) square feet and the minimum average lot width shall be sixty-five (65) feet. - a.
-The average width shall be calculated by averaging the measurements at the following locations, provided that the minimum width at the ordinary high-water mark and the building setback line is sixty-five (65) feet: - (1) The ordinary high-water mark, - (2) The building setback line, - (3) The rear lot line. - (2) Unsewered lots.
-The minimum lot area of an unsewered lot shall be twenty thousand (20,000) square feet and the minimum average lot width shall be one hundred (100) feet with at least one hundred (100) feet of frontage at the ordinary high-water mark.
+The average width shall be calculated by averaging the measurements at the following locations, provided that the minimum width at the ordinary high-water mark and the building setback line is sixty-five (65) feet:

-- a.
-The average width shall be calculated by averaging the measurements at the following locations, provided that the minimum width at the ordinary high-water mark and the building setback line is one hundred (100) feet,:

-- (1) The ordinary high-water mark,

-- (2) The building setback line,
+- (1) The ordinary high-water mark, - (2) The building setback line, - (3) Lot line(s) opposite any ordinary high water mark providing the frontage for the parcel. - (2) Unsewered lots.
+The minimum lot area of an unsewered lot shall be twenty thousand (20,000) square feet and the minimum average lot width shall be one hundred (100) feet with at least one hundred (100) feet of frontage at the ordinary high-water mark. - a.
+The average width shall be calculated by averaging the measurements at the following locations, provided that the minimum width at the ordinary high-water mark and the building setback line is one hundred (100) feet: - (1) The ordinary high-water mark, - (2) The building setback line, - (3) Lot line(s) opposite any ordinary high water mark providing the frontage for the parcel.

-- (3) The rear lot line.